The Official Soho London Directory

 Cedric Bardawil

-Cedric Bardawil , situated at 1-3 Old Compton Street in London, is not just a gallery; it's a dynamic platform for contemporary art .
-This dedicated space has become a crucial part of London's art scene, focusing on…
+Cedric Bardawil sits at 1-3 Old Compton Street in London and works as a platform for contemporary art .
+The space has become a meaningful part of London's art scene, with a focus on both emerging and established…

 1–3 Old Compton St, London W1D 5JB